AlaaZarifa/Moviez/README.md

 **Additional Notes:**

 * This project was built entirely with native Swift and SwiftUI, without any reliance on third-party libraries.
+* The user interface (UI) was designed from scratch using Figma, leveraging my UI/UX experience.

 I hope you find Moviez interesting and appreciate the approach taken in its development.
 Let's continue the conversation!